Sanofi Data Scientist Salary in Canada | CA$96.8K-CA$108K+ | Levels.fyi

 The median Data Scientist compensation in Canada package at Sanofi totals CA$108K per year.
-View the base salary, stock, and bonus breakdowns for Sanofi's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Sanofi's total compensation packages.
 Last updated: 10/2/2025

 Company